bakerag1/prescott-area-trail-runners/README.md

 * If you want to make a suggestion or report a bug, feel free to create an issue
 * If you want to make a contribution feel free to create a fork and merge request
-* This site was built with the [Type on Strap](https://github.com/sylhare/Type-on-Strap) template and is hosted on GitHub pages
+* This site was built on Hugo